mtrivs/MergeHelper/README.md

 This script will search a directory and detect sub-folders containing more than one BIN file.
 If more than one BIN file is detected, the original BIN files will be moved to a ./bkup folder wherever the game folder exists.
 The script will then execute the Python script BinMerge, to combine the multiple BIN files into a single BIN/CUE file.
 If the merge process is successful, the original files will be removed, leaving only the combined BIN/CUE files in your game folder.
 If there is a problem with making a backup of your files before the merge process kicks off, the script will skip that file and continue processing other titles.

 ## How do I use this script?
-There are some items that need to be edited before you can run the script for the first time:
+There are some items that need to be edited before you can run the script for the first time

 -
 -

 ## Is this safe to use?